 - Rapid inclusion of emerging technology benefits into their existing systems

-perception of the mainstream developer, there is little in terms of
+be generated.
+This far there is very little in terms of concrete tools

-concrete tools that actually support MDA beyond traditional UML
+that actually support MDA beyond traditional UML modeling and

-The workshop brought together over 30 practitioners, researchers, academics, and students to discuss the state-of-the-art of generative techniques in the context of model-driven architecture.
+The workshop aims to bring together practitioners, researchers, academics, and students to discuss the state-of-the-art of generative techniques in the context of model-driven architecture.

-The goal was to share experience, assess the
+The goal is to share experience, assess the

 state-of-the-art and the state-of-the-practice, consolidate successful